 WHAT'S ON U-PICK:

-- Herbs (Parsley, sorrel, sage, chives, tarragon, oregano, thyme, mint, lavender, various kinds of basil, savory, leaf celery, anise hyssop, and more.)
+- Herbs (various basils, sorrel, savory, oregano, mint, sage, chives, tarragon, lavender, thyme, celery, anise hyssop, parsley.)

 - *The Sun Gold tomatoes, cucumbers, tomatillos, ground cherries and okra are in a field surrounded by an electric fence.
 We must leave the fence on to keep the deer out.
 If you can't shimmy in without touching the fence, step on it.
 The electric current will not pass through the soles of your shoes.